GeorgeLiang3/GemPyTF/README.md

 ## Installation and dependency
-The current version is depend on an older version of GemPy-'2.1.1'
+The current version is depend on an older version of GemPy-'2.1.1' Test and wrap this in a single installation file as e.g. `requirements.txt`
 - create conda environment `conda create --name gempytf python==3.7`
 - `pip install --upgrade pip`
 - `pip install tensorflow`